awsdocs/aws-freertos-docs/doc_source/getting_started_renesas.md

 # Getting Started with the Renesas Starter Kit\+ for RX65N\-2MB<a name="getting_started_renesas"></a>

+This tutorial provides instructions for getting started with the Renesas Starter Kit\+ for RX65N\-2MB\.
 If you do not have the Renesas RSK\+ for RX65N\-2MB, visit the AWS Partner Device Catalog, and purchase one from our [partners](https://devices.amazonaws.com/detail/a3G0L00000AAOkeUAH/Renesas-Starter-Kit+-for-RX65N-2MB)\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.

+## Overview<a name="w3aab7c19c25b7"></a>

+This tutorial contains instructions for the following getting started steps:

+1. Connecting your board to a host machine\.

+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

+1. Loading the application binary image to your board, and then running the application\.

-## Setting Up the Renesas Hardware<a name="renesas-setup-hardware"></a>
+## Set Up the Renesas Hardware<a name="renesas-setup-hardware"></a>

 **To set up the RSK\+ for RX65N\-2MB**